Asset Protection and Discretionary Trusts

 Finally, the settlor may wish to make the trust revocable or structure the trust so that upon the occurrence of certain events, all of the trust assets are distributed, thus bringing the trust to an end.

-Given the foregoing, how is it that a discretionary trust does not by itself offer complete protection of those assets from creditors?
-As a starting point, the laws of many jurisdictions will define circumstances in which the transfer of assets into a trust can be attacked, the existence of the trust may be challenged, the terms of the trust itself may be modified or the beneficiaries of the trust may be required to surrender the benefits of the trust.
-For this reason, an off-the-shelf “standard” trust is less likely to produce the wealth protection and asset shielding benefits that an under informed client may expect.
+The laws of many jurisdictions will define circumstances in which the transfer of assets into a trust can be attacked, the existence of the trust may be challenged, the terms of the trust itself may be modified or the beneficiaries of the trust may be required to surrender the benefits of the trust.
+For this reason, it is always important to work with lawyers well versed in trust formation to establish a discretionary trust.
+It is unfortunately the case that there is no single off-the-shelf “standard” discretionary trust which will produce the wealth protection and asset shielding benefits that a client may expect.

 In light of the foregoing, what are some of the key considerations for someone considering the use of a discretionary trust to protect their assets?